 Prediction Synthesizing the Domain Knowledge:

 From Analyzing the target variable of the training data, we came to two assumptions which we are referring as domain knowledge.
-The two assumptions are:
+The two assumptions are: I. All the "y_var" are the multipliers of the 5.
+Our assumption is the measurement scale has the precision of 5.
+II.
+As the concentration cannot be negative so we have chosen any negative prediction as zero.

 Upon experimenting with training data, partitioned into training and validation sets that emulate the original testing dataset, we observed the following results.
 Using all available variables as input, alongside selected features via algorithms such as Random Forest, PCA, and SelectKBest, Random Forest demonstrated superior performance in terms of MSE and MAE.
 Notably, the cleaned and preprocessed original dataset outperformed feature-selected versions.
 A comparative analysis between the full data and Random Forest models, with respect to MSE and R-square, is provided in this figures.
 Among the Machine Learning algorithms, Ridge regression was selected due to its superior performance compared to other algorithms, including Linear Regression, Adaptive Boosting, Gradient Boosting, and Extra Trees Regressor.